Shahid-Mo/Shahid-Mo.github.io/content/posts/Quantization.md

 </table>

 ### Some Observations

-* All the values in blue are for sparse matrices.
+- Blank entries indicate supported data types for which I couldn’t find the exact values.
-* As you can see, TF32 preforamce compared to the FP32 is 30 times.
+- Values highlighted in blue represent sparse matrices.
-* INT4 and INT8 data types were introduce in the Turing architecture for inference.
+- INT4 and INT8 data types were introduced with the Turing architecture for inference.

 # Integer Qunatization